david-jurado-gonzalez/mcp-server-browserbase/stagehand-mcp/src/resources/ai_assistant_guide.md

 - `stagehand_extract`: Extracts information from the current page based on an optional instruction and schema.
 If no instruction or schema is provided, it extracts all text from the page body.
 - `stagehand_observe`: Observe actionable elements in the web page.
 Preview actions.
 - `screenshot`: Take a screenshot of the current page.
+- `stagehand_agent_execute`: Executes a natural language instruction using the Stagehand agent.

 #### How to use the tools: